sebaena/CosmeticsWebsite/README.md

 - CosmeticsWebsite/cosmeticapp/src/testdata
   - for test data, temporary files

+# TODO:
+1. start to build backend server with express.js
+2. to be continued ...

 # Released features:
 1. dynamic search cosmetics by name
 2. click cosmetic ingredient to show its function
 3. fake json-sever added to package.json (start it with 'npm server')
 4. fetch data 'promises' is added in index.js, console.log can see the response

-# TODO:
-1. put promises into components, so that data will be displayed in frontend
+5. put promises into components, so that data will be displayed in frontend
-2. to be continued ...